 Although wherever possible we aim to make a decision based on the information given on your application, you may be invited to attend an interview to discuss your application further with a tutor.
-For some courses, such as MSc Social Work, PGCE courses or postgraduate programmes in psychology, shortlisted candidates are invited to attend an interview.
+For some courses, such as our Social Work MSc, PGCE courses or postgraduate programmes in psychology, shortlisted candidates are invited to attend an interview.
 Shortlisted applicants for postgraduate art and design or architecture courses will usually be asked to submit a portfolio of work for consideration.

 If you’ve allowed enough time for your application to reach us and would like to check whether we’ve received it, please contact the Admissions Office with your full name, date of birth and the title of the course you applied for.

 You'll be able to check the progress of your application via our applicant portal, where you'll also be able to view any correspondence that the University has sent you and upload supporting documents.
 We'll email you a username and password on receipt of your application.

 Full-time undergraduate applicants can also view the status of their application via UCAS Track.
 As soon as a decision has been made, we'll communicate this to UCAS and you will be able to view this on Track.

 For reasons of data protection, we are unable to release any details of an application to a third party.
 If an applicant is unable to communicate with us directly, or would prefer for a correspondent to act on their behalf, we are happy to do so with their written consent.
 If they would like to give consent for us to discuss their application with a third party, they should contact the Admissions Office in writing at our address or send them a message.